mskender/aws-terraform-data-lookups/docs/header.md

 The best practice is to keep your compute terraform project separate from your network one.

-This module ensures ready-made data and name-generating outputs in your compute project if you provisioned your network with [aws-terraform-network module](https://github.com/mskender/aws-terraform-network)
+This module ensures ready-made data and name-generating outputs in your compute project if you provisioned your network with [aws-terraform-network](https://github.com/mskender/aws-terraform-network) module.

 ## Example